redcross/dcsops/INSTALL.md

    defaults are `admin` and `test123`.

-### Note: These next steps are necessary to get test getting messages from Twilio to your application and to your phone
+### Note: These next steps are necessary to test getting messages from Twilio to your application and to your phone.

 ## Appendix A: Getting a trial Twilio account